Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Introduction

-First, rigorous inference of directional relations in DAGs is a vital and long-standing problem.
-But the existing solutions rely on particular model structures such as linear or additive models, and mostly deal with i.i.d.\ data.
+First, rigorous inference of directed edges in DAG is a vital but also a long-standing open question.
+The existing solutions rely on particular model structures such as linear or additive models, and mostly deal with i.i.d.\ data.
 Such requirements can be restrictive in numerous applications, since the actual relations may be nonlinear and the data are correlated.
-By contrast, we only require an additive noise structure \citep{Peters2014causal}.
-To the best of our knowledge, our work is the first frequentist solution for general DAG inference with time-dependent data.
+By contrast, we only require an additive noise structure.
+To the best of our knowledge, our work is the first frequentist hypothesis testing solution for a general DAG with time-dependent data.

-Second, we propose a novel testing procedure for inferring individual links or some given paths in a large and general DAG, by employing a number of state-of-the-art deep learning techniques that are highly flexible and can capture nonlinear associations among high-dimensional variables.
-We begin with a new characterization of pairwise directional relations under the additive noise assumption; see Theorem \ref{thm1}.
-Based on this characterization, we propose a testing procedure that integrates the following three key components: \begin{enumerate}[(a)] \itemsep{-0.25em} \item A DAG structural learning method based on neural networks or reinforcement learning to estimate the DAG; \item A supervised learning method based on neural networks to estimate the conditional mean; \item A distribution generator produced by generative adversarial networks \citep[GANs]{goodfellow2014generative} to approximate the conditional distribution of the variables in the DAG. \end{enumerate}

-We remark that, we employ modern machine learning techniques such as neural networks and GANs to help address a classical statistical inference problem.
-Conceptually, they serve as nonparametric learners, and play a similar role as splines and reproducing kernels type learning methods.
-But they are often more flexible and can handle more complex data.
-With more and more efficient implementations, and better understanding of their statistical properties \citep{farrell2018deep, Bauer2019, chen2020statistical, WangX2021}, this family of deep learning methods offer a powerful set of tools for classical statistical analyses.
-Our proposal is an example of harnessing such power, as the use of these machine learning techniques allows us to accurately estimate the DAG structure, the conditional means, as well as the distribution functions, and to improve the power of our test.
+Second, we employ modern deep learning techniques such as neural networks and GANs to help address a classical statistical hypothesis testing problem.
+Such modern learning methods serve as nonparametric learners, and conceptually, play a similar role as splines and reproducing kernels.
+Meanwhile, they are often more flexible and can handle more complex data structures.
+With increasingly efficient implementations of these methods and improved understandings of their theoretical properties \citep[e.g.,][]{Bauer2019, farrell2018deep}, this family of deep learning methods offer a powerful set of tools for classical statistical problems.
+Our proposal can be viewed as one of the early examples of harnessing such power, as the use of these deep learning techniques allows us to accurately estimate the DAG structure, the conditional means, as well as the distribution functions, and to improve the power of the test.